Magic Leap: 2018–present: product launches

 On July 11, 2018, AT&T invested in the company, set to become its exclusive partner.
 Magic Leap One became the first product to be sold only in AT&T-owned stores across the United States.
 Also AT&T Communications' CEO John Donovan is set to become a board member of the company.

-On October 10, 2018, Magic Leap introduced Mica, a human-like AI assistant.

-2019

 In April 2019, it was reported that Magic Leap had raised an additional $280 million from NTT Docomo as part of a partnership announced by the two companies.

 In November 2019, it was reported that Magic Leap assigned all of its US patents to J.P.
 Morgan Chase in August 2019.
 The company also announced a significant financing round, which would become its series E when complete.

-2020

 On April 22, 2020, Magic Leap indicated a major company restructuring and that half of the company's staff would be laid off due to the COVID-19 pandemic.
 Despite the job cuts, the company raised $350 million in May 2020.

 In September 2020, The Information reported that the company valuation was $6.4 billion in 2019 and by June 2020 it dropped to $450 million, by 93 percent in six months.

-2021

 In October 2021, Venture Beat reported that the company's valuation was $2 billion after raising $500 million from an unidentified source and that the company would unveil the new Magic Leap 2 AR headset in 2022 (“select customers” are already using it in 2021 as part of an early access program).

 In October 2021, Magic Leap's CEO announced Magic Leap 2 would be the "industry’s smallest and lightest device" for business uses, with a significantly larger field of view, and include a dimming feature to be used in brightly lit settings.

-2022

-On September 30th, 2022, Magic Leap officially released its latest AR Headset, the Magic Leap 2.
+On September 30, 2022, Magic Leap officially released its latest AR Headset, the Magic Leap 2.

+On December 31, 2024, cloud services for Magic Leap 1 will no longer be available, core functionality will reach end-of-life and the Magic Leap 1 device and apps will stop working.

+In July 2024, Magic Leap cut about 75 jobs, including its entire sales and marketing teams.
+The company is also partnering with Google.

+By August 2024, Magic Leap had raised at least $3.5 billion, including $750 million from Saudi Arabia's Public Investment Fund.

+As of December 2024, the Magic Leap One is no longer supported or working, becoming end of life and abruptly losing functionality when cloud access was ended.
+This happened whilst encouraging users to buy a newer model.

+Magic Leap 1 hardware

+The Magic Leap 1 uses a liquid crystal on silicon (LCOS) display for each eye.